How does climate change influence milk?

 Cropping systems are like stock portfolios, the more diversified they are, the less risky they are.
-Absorptive capacity helps a cropping system absorb risk (e.g. — intercropping, improving soil health, irrigation).
-Adaptive capacity helps a farmer be responsive to an extreme weather event (e.g. — double-cropping, planting an “emergency forage”), and restorative capacity helps a farmer continue farming after crop failure (e.g. — crop insurance, disaster payments).
+Resilience is how able you are to deal with risk and depends on your capacity to absorb stress, adapt to a stress, and to return to a function after a stress.
+Absorptive capacity helps a cropping system absorb risk (e.g. intercropping, improving soil health, tile drainage).
+Adaptive capacity helps a farmer respond to an extreme weather event (e.g. double-cropping, planting an “emergency forage”), and Restorative capacity is given by institutions or networks that help a farmer continue farming after crop failure (e.g. crop insurance, disaster payments).

 Resilience capacity (left) and the timing of double cropping (right) are illustrated below.
 Overall resilience capacity is maximized with redundancy within and among adaptive, absorptive, and restorative capacity components.

 The goal of this project was to enhance the resilience of organic farming systems in the Northeast through research and development of two crop diversification practices 1) intercropping and 2) double-cropping.